Report problems or contribute information

 - Phillimore marriages in the parish church 1640 to 1811, the Bishop's transcripts 1676 to 1770, and partial parish transcripts 1817 to 1910, are available on-line through the OPC search Facility - (C-PROP).

-- The Cornish Forefathers' Society have published on CD marriages 1730 to 1811 for this parish.
+- The Cornish Forefathers' Society have published on CD marriages 1730 to 1811 for this parish which can be purchased on Parish Chest.

 - Burials 1676 to 1776 (Bishop's transcripts), and 1680 to 1910 (parish transcripts), are available on-line through the OPC search Facility - (C-PROP).

-- The Cornish Forefathers' Society have published on CD burials 1730 to 1812 for this parish.
+- The Cornish Forefathers' Society have published on CD burials 1730 to 1812 for this parishwhich can be purchased on Parish Chest.

 - The Cornwall Family History Society have published transcripts of: Parish Burials 1813 to 1837, which is available in Book or CD formats.